Magnetic lashes are an innovative new beauty product that is designed to magically adhere to your own lashes via magnets.

 For those of us who already wear eyelash extensions, it could be tempting to grab a pair of magnetic lashes and put it on top of our lash extensions when a very special occasion comes up.
 But is it a good idea?

 Can you wear magnetic lashes on top of eyelash extensions?

-Magnetic lashes should never be applied on top of eyelash extensions because the removal process of both types of magnetic lashes (magnetic eyeliner or magnetic lash strips) risk damaging the natural lashes and the extensions.
+Magnetic lashes should never be applied on top of eyelash extensions because the removal process of both types of magnetic lashes (magnetic eyeliner or magnetic lash strips) risks damaging the natural lashes and the extensions.

 In this article, I will demystify both types of magnetic lashes and explain what will happen to your lashes should you opt to wear magnetic lashes on top of your lash extensions.

 Magnetic lashes are a new product designed for people who would like to wear false eyelashes but do not have the skills or patience to apply them.
 The idea behind magnetic lashes is that they can be applied with a simple click of a button.

 Magnetic fake lashes have a strip of magnets that run across the base of the false lash.
 The idea is that the strip remains hidden and in place via magnetism.